Information for Child Support Agencies

 Information about adding the father to a birth record

 When the biological father is not married to the mother, he may establish paternity via the Minnesota Voluntary Recognition of Parentage program.
-Both birth parents sign and date a Recognition of Parentage (ROP) form in front of a notary; the ROP must be filed with the Office of Vital Records to be valid.
+Both birth parents sign and date a Recognition of Parentage (ROP) form in front of a notary; to be valid, the Office of Vital Records must receive and process the ROP.

 If the mother is married but her spouse is not the father, her spouse may complete a Spouse's Non-parentage Statement (SNPS) within a year after the child's birth.
-Both the SNPS and the ROP forms must be filed to replace the spouse's name with the biological father's name on the child's birth record.
+The Office of Vital Records must receive both the SNPS and the ROP forms to replace the spouse's name with the biological father's name on the child's birth record.

 If you have any questions about adding a spouse to a birth record with a Recognition of Parentage or court ordered paternity adjudication, contact firstname.lastname@example.org.